gsomoza/firefox-easy-container-shortcuts/README.md

 For this to work, the `privacy.userContext.enabled` preference (the "Enable Container Tabs" checkbox in the Firefox Preferences UI) must be ENABLED in Firefox.
 If that preference is DISABLED then the extension will only log an error.

+## Custom Shortcuts
+You can map any of the commands in this extension into other key combinations supported by Firefox - watch [this screencast](https://bug1303384.bmoattachments.org/attachment.cgi?id=9051647) to see how.

 ## License
 © 2017-2020, Gabriel Somoza – License: 3-Clause BSD